a-nady/TwitterSentenceGenerator/README.md

 # TwitterSentenceGenerator

 TwitterSentenceGenerator scrapes user's tweets using a (modified) version of twint, applies the markov chain model on that user data to create randomly generated sentences.
-Web app coming soon!

 # Demo